The PwC Gardens / Bistro

 Sunday: 10.00 am – 6.00 pm

-Access to the PwC Gardens is free of charge and open to all.
-The gardens can be reached either from the museum—via the new walkway connecting the galleries to the outdoors, or through the independent entrance at 7 Via della Noca.
+Access to the PwC Gardens is free of charge.
+The gardens can be reached from inside the museum via the walkway connecting the galleries to the outdoors, or through the independent entrance at Via della Noca 7.

 BÙ BISTROT IN CARRARA